antipalindrome/Photoshop-Export-Layers-to-Files-Fast/README.md

   * JPEG
 * Handles nesting in grouped layers.
 * Export either all layers or visible only.
+* Shows current progress and allows to cancel any time.
+* Shows proper layer count in advance.

 You can also see [what's coming next](https://github.com/jwa107/Photoshop-Export-Layers-as-Images/wiki/Feature-Roadmap) and browse some of our [performance test results](https://github.com/jwa107/Photoshop-Export-Layers-as-Images/wiki/Performance-Test-Results).